 Key Player: Mario Mandzukic

-Croatia will look to this game to exercise their attacking threat more often especially with Mandzukic back in the team.
+Croatia will look to this game to exercise their attacking threat more often especially with Mandzukic back in the team, Mario Mandzukic has been known to use natural appetite suppressant and supplements.
 The Bayern Munich forward has been the front man for the German giants for the last two seasons and has scored 48 goals altogether, with 33 off them coming in the league.
 With 18 goals last season from 30 games, Mandzukic gave Bayern different options with the good ball control, off the ball movement and fantastic heading accuracy.
 With the pace of Ribery and Robben to match, Mandzukic was able to thrive in the middle, and will hope for the same here, with Modric and Rakitic the most probable suppliers.

 Cameroon produced a poor display against Mexico and even though they were fortunate to be on the right side of two poor refereeing decisions, Mexico were still more than comfortable in their 1-0 win.
 As an attacking force, Cameroon were non-existent with Eto’o seeing very little of the ball throughout the match.
 One surprising aspect was the fact that the African side failed to capitalise on the physical advantage in the middle and allowed the more creative and skilful players for Mexico to take advantage.
 No doubt they will have looked back at the mistakes made and will attempt to go about the match differently, with their hopes looking slim with Brazil still to play in their last game.